 Professional Equipment and Software

-Photographers do not travel light.
+Professional photographers do not travel light.
 Photography studios and off-site vans are packed with equipment and tools such as lighting packages, tripods, and lenses designed to capture the best image possible.
 First, there's the camera itself.
-We won't deny the growing competencies of an iPhone (we've been known to use them ourselves from time to time) but some capabilities are, quite frankly, out of the poor little smartphone's reach.
+We won't deny the growing competencies of an iPhone (we've been known to use them ourselves from time to time).
+But some capabilities are, quite frankly, out of the poor little smartphone's reach.
 A professional camera outshines a smartphone with zoom, focus, flash, and other expert terms best explained in a photography class.
 Suffice it to say that a fancy camera takes better photos.
 Without add-on lenses and a lighting package, smartphones can't compete.

 Who doesn't love auto-enhance--sharpening the focus, removing red eye, and brightening the image in one simple click.
 If you're taking selfies at the beach, auto-enhance is all you need.
 If the photos are destined for more than Facebook, editing software such as Adobe Photoshop or Lightroom grant total creative control over an image.